Intervention

 Children can be especially vulnerable in abuse situations.
 They may feel afraid to speak up or worry they won’t be believed.
 During a CAC forensic interview, we listen carefully, build trust and create a safe space where children can share their story in a way that feels safe.
 From there, we connect them with a multidisciplinary team (MDT) that works together to investigate, pursue justice and support each child as they begin to heal.

-A forensic interviewer first meets privately with the caregiver to learn why they are here and gather background about the child.
-This conversation is not recorded.
+A forensic interviewer first meets with the caregiver to gather background information about the child.

-The interviewer then meets one-on-one with the child in a separate, child-friendly room.
-Using open-ended and age-appropriate questions, the interviewer allows the child to share their story at their own pace and only once.
-The child leads the conversation, and an interview may or may not result in a disclosure.
-If the child does not want to talk about something, the interviewer respects that and moves on.
+The interviewer then meets one-on-one with the child in a separate, child-friendly interview room.
+Using age-appropriate prompts, the interviewer allows the child to talk about their experiences at their own pace.

-The interview strictly follows state protocols and is video recorded.
-Members of the MDT observe live from an adjacent room behind a one-way window.
-The MDT may include a prosecutor, law enforcement officer or detective, Child Protective Services worker, forensic nurse, mental health professional, family advocate and the MDT coordinator, who documents the interview.
+The interview follows a research-based state protocol and is video recorded.
+Members of the MDT observe live from an adjacent room behind a two-way mirror.
+The MDT may include a prosecutor, law enforcement officer or detective, Children’s Protective Services worker, forensic nurse, mental health professional, family advocate and the MDT coordinator.

-Afterward, the child can relax and play in a safe space.
-The interviewer and MDT then meet with the caregiver to review the interview, explain next steps, answer questions and connect the family with resources and support right away.
+Afterward, the child can relax and play in the child-friendly waiting area.
+The interviewer and MDT then meet with the caregiver to review the interview, explain next steps, answer questions, and connect the family with resources and support right away.

-Most families leave feeling relieved, knowing their child was heard and that a team is now walking alongside them with care, support and hope.
+Most families leave knowing their child was heard and that a team is now walking alongside them with care, support and hope.

 Multidisciplinary Team Provides Coordinated Support

-One of the reasons, CAC is so effective in identifying and helping to heal child sexual abuse trauma is our partnership with a multidisciplinary team (MDT).
-Rather than working independently professionals from multiple disciplines come together to provide a coordinated, child-centered response focused on healing and restored hope.
+One of the reasons the CAC is so effective in identifying and helping children and families heal from abuse is our partnership with a multidisciplinary team (MDT).
+Rather than working independently, professionals from multiple disciplines come together to provide a coordinated, child-centered response focused on healing and restored hope.

-CAC’s MDT coordinator contacts the team members for the forensic interview.
-This may include a law enforcement detective or officer, Child Protective Services worker, prosecutor, forensic medical examiner, mental health professional, CAC therapist and family advocate.
+The CAC’s MDT coordinator contacts the team members for the forensic interview.
+This may include a law enforcement detective or officer, Children’s Protective Services worker, prosecutor, forensic medical examiner, CAC therapist and family advocate.
 When everyone is brought together, the child only needs to tell their story once.
 The team then works collaboratively to create a strong plan for justice, healing and ongoing support.

 Everyone at CAC is skilled in trauma-informed care

-We work with many children and understand that every child responds to sexual abuse trauma in their own way.
+We work with many children and understand that every child responds to trauma in their own way.
 Something deeply harmful has happened to them and they may feel confused, embarrassed, guilty, afraid or may not fully understand what was unsafe.
-Their emotional or physical reactions can be concerning to caregivers, but at CAC, we meet each child where they are in their healing journey.
+Their emotional or physical reactions can be concerning to caregivers, but we meet each child and family member where they are in their healing journey.
 We always respond with kindness, respect and without judgment.

 Family Advocacy and Victim Support is Readily Available